st707311g/RSAadjust3D/README.md

 ## introduction

-RSAadjust3D is a Python program for registration of two 3D volume data, X-ray CT volume and PET-CT volume.
+RSAadjust3D is a Python program for registration of two 3D volume data, X-ray CT volume and PET volume.
 With a few simple mouse clicks, you can scale and position your images in minutes.
-With a simple mouse operation, a PET-CT image can be rescaled and overlaid on an X-ray CT image in a few minutes.
+With a simple mouse operation, a PET image can be rescaled and overlaid on an X-ray CT image in a few minutes.

 ## system requirements